Aquaplaning is real, yet invisibly danger

 If you want your vehicle to stay under safe conditions and enjoy a safe, comfortable ride, make sure that your tyre has a sufficient pressures.
 A tyre with insufficient pressures increases the risk of hydroplaning.
 When the tyre pressures are below than 30 per cent, the professionals recommend replacing them with a new MRF tyre because there is increased risk of aquaplaning.

-Check your tyre depth and tyre wear
+your tyre depth and tyre wear

-The deeper the tread depth, the more safer and comfortable will be the ride.
-The more tread depth you have left on your tyre, the better you can channel the water and disperse it easily.
-Deeper tread depth will reduce the risk of hydroplaning.
+more tread depth you have left on your tyre, the better you can channel the

-Reduce your speed
+your speed

-Don’t drive on very high speeds when you are approaching large puddles, potholes and areas of standing water.
-Drive slowly on such areas, it will reduce the aquaplaning risk.
+drive on very high speeds when you are approaching large puddles, potholes and

 What causes aquaplaning?